justinmeiners/lc3-vm/README.md

 ## Tutorial License

-This applied to the instructional text of the tutorial and the figures.
+This applies to the instructional text of the tutorial and the figures.

 [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/)